pmilosev/corti/README.markdown

 ## DESCRIPTION

-Automatic Sound Recognizer is utility that provides simple interface for sound analysis and sound recognition.
+Corti is a command line utility that provides simple interface for sound analysis and sound recognition.
 The interface consists of several commands and command dependant options.

 The utility operates on so-called KNOWLEDGE files.